|

 Now think a minute.
 How many were here when I came?
 All right, you recall we

-program that first year.
+didn't have a springprogram that first year.
 In fact, I'd been here a couple of years and we were

 still trying to get out of